 Would you like to configure a Backup Connection to ensure your emails get delivered?
 With WP Mail SMTP, you can add an additional connection, then use it as a Backup Connection to serve as a fallback in case the Primary Connection fails to send emails.

-In this tutorial, we’ll show you how to configure a Backup Connection in WP Mail SMTP.
+This tutorial will show you how to configure a Backup Connection in WP Mail SMTP.

 What Is a Backup Connection?